 Acupuncture is a treatment strategy that involves placing needles at specific points in the body to alleviate pain, promote healing, and improve function.
 Acupuncture treatment originated in ancient China roughly 3000 years ago, but today, acupuncture is now widely practiced in the west and is becoming a widely utilized treatment to address pain and injuries.

 Dr. Jason Williams DC is board certified in acupuncture by the state of North Carolina and uses western and sports based acupuncture techniques in our Cary chiropractic clinic.

 What Conditions can be Treated with Acupuncture?

-Acupuncture for back pain and acupuncture for sciatica are some of the most common treatments we perform at our chiropractic and acupuncture clinic, but we also use traditional acupuncture to address a number of other conditions.
+Acupuncture for back pain, neck pain, and sciatica are some of the most common treatments we perform at our Cary chiropractic clinic, but we also use traditional acupuncture to address other conditions.
 Even if you’re experiencing something as simple as tightness, tension, and muscular discomfort, acupuncture can bring quick and effective relief.

 Does Acupuncture Hurt?

 How Long Does Acupuncture Take?

 When a patient asks me “How long does acupuncture take?”
 I typically tell them that everyone is different, but let’s start with a trial of acupuncture treatment first.
 This means the provider lays out a brief plan of visits, to see how the patient responds to care.
-Your trial of care will include acupuncture but frequently includes other therapies and a home exercise program as well.
+Your trial of care will include acupuncture but includes other therapies and a stretching and corrective exercise program as well.